Enjoy the snow-peaked Swiss Alps this winter

 Make the most of a free morning to explore beautiful Strasbourg.
 La Petite France is a wonderful location for a stroll with all its halftimbered buildings.
 This historic quarter of Strasbourg is divided by the River Ill, through the area that was, in the Middle Ages the home to Strasbourg's artisans, its tanners, millers and fishermen.
 This interesting area has been a UNESCO World Heritage site since 1988 largely due to its abundance of beautiful half timbered buildings.

 Another must see site is Strasbourg's magnificent cathedral, the Cathedral of our Lady of Strasbourg.
 This remarkable building is commonly considered to be one of the best examples of high- Gothic architecture in Europe.
 This afternoon we continue by rail to Switzerland.
-You will arrive into the heart of the Swiss Alps, via Basel, for six nights at the 3* Hotel Alpenblick.
+You will arrive into the heart of the Swiss Alps, via Basel, for five nights at the 3* Hotel Alpenblick.

 Interlaken is the destination for your excursion today.
 The capital of the beautiful Bernese Oberland is one of the most popular regions in the Swiss Alps, and it's easy to see why.
 Its scenery showcases all the hallmarks of a picture-postcard Swiss location, with its snow-capped peaks, rolling hillsides, rugged rocky outcrops and pristine glaciers.